Best Strategies to Protect Your Home & Loved Ones

 Fence your entire property

-Not all properties allow for fencing, but if yours does, do it
+Not all properties allow fencing, but if yours does, install a fence around your entire property to deter unauthorized access.

 Lock your gate

 If you fence all or part of your property, you will most likely have a gate.
-Use a combination or key lock (and don’t forget to make copies).
+Secure your gate with a combination or key lock, and remember to keep spare keys in a secure, separate location.

 Light your property at night